xmkg/hadouken/README.md

 ```

 If you already built the development environment container, the container is needed to be rebuilt in order to reflect the changes.
 To do that, Press F1 and type `Remote-Containers: Rebuild Container` and press Enter.
 This will re-create the container from scratch.

+##### Method 2: Using .hadouken.docker-compose.extend.yml

+You can extend base `docker-compose.yml` file to add more functionality, and even more images.

+### Hey, wait a second, what about git?

+I asked the similar question myself and was going to implement a mechanism that exposes local git configuration and credentials to docker image, but realized that VSCode remote containers extension already does that.
+You can work with `git` as if you are on your local machine.

 ### Tool integration modules